Housing Disrepair Claims Guide

 If your home is in a state of disrepair and the responsibility for the repairs lies with your landlord but they are not maintaining and repairing things as they should be then it can have a very negative impact on the quality of your day to day life and even your health.

 If you have reported the issues to your landlord but they have failed to take the appropriate action to make the necessary repairs then you may be able to start housing disrepair claims against your landlord.
-If you believe that you have a good case for a housing disrepair damages claim then we might be able to help you.
 Our useful guide contains lots of helpful information that could help you if you decide to seek compensation for your situation.

 Select a Section